ConnRaus/StarTeller-CLI/README.md

 ## File locations

-Data is stored in platform-specific directories:
+Data and settings are stored in platform-specific directories:

 **Windows:** `%LOCALAPPDATA%\StarTeller-CLI\`
 **Linux:** `~/.local/share/starteller-cli/`
 **macOS:** `~/Library/Application Support/StarTeller-CLI/`

-Cache goes to the platform's cache directory.
-Output CSVs go to `./starteller_output/`.
+This includes the NGC catalog, your saved location, and output directory preference.
+Cache (night calculations) goes to the platform's cache directory.
+Output CSVs go to your configured output directory (default: `./starteller_output/`).

 ## Requirements